City Slickers

 Ending Explained: City Slickers

-The final moments of City Slickers reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of City Slickers reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch City Slickers?